 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Methane is released when grazing cows pass wind.
-[X] Button 2: Customers travel to shops and restaurants to buy and eat beef Button 3: The materials used to package beef are produced.
+Button 1: Grazing cows pass wind.
+[X] Button 2: Customers travel to shops and restaurants to buy and eat beef.
+Button 3: The materials used to package beef are produced.

 Slide 6